 All paddlefish must have all internal organs removed before leaving the state.

-Note: For information on fishing below dams for paddlefish, see "Tailwaters" in the Special Area Regulations section starting on Appendix 23.
+Note: For information on fishing below dams for paddlefish, see Tailwaters in the "Public Fishing Waters" special regulations on page 32.
+Snagging is closed for one mile below Eufaula Dam.